Concatenate Strings in Python [With Examples]

 My suggestion is to get used to the syntax of the format() method and it will make your code a lot cleaner.

 Bonus read: in this article, you have learned how to concatenate strings in Python.
-To complement this knowledge have a look at how to split strings in Python.
+To complement this knowledge look at how to split strings in Python.
 You will find it very useful in your Python programs!

 Related course: build a strong Python foundation with this Python specialization.